NET WORTH: Unknown

-FUNDING AREAS: Medical research into aging, Higher Education
+FUNDING AREAS: Medical research, aging, Higher Education

-OVERVIEW: In 1965, Glenn founded the Glenn Foundation for Medical Research, a vehicle devoted to supporting basic research in the molecular biology of aging and age-related diseases.
-The foundation has been a leader in this space for decades.
-Glenn has also bankrolled aging research outfits at his alma maters Harvard and Princeton, as well as other institutions such as the Buck Institute, MIT, UCSF and Stanford University.
+OVERVIEW: In 1965, Paul Glenn founded the Glenn Foundation for Medical Research, a vehicle devoted to supporting basic research in the molecular biology of aging and age-related diseases.
+The foundation has been a leader in this field for decades.
+Glenn has also bankrolled aging research at his alma maters Harvard and Princeton, as well as other institutions such as the Buck Institute, MIT, UCSF and Stanford University.

 BACKGROUND: Paul F. Glenn received a B.A. from Princeton University and a J.D. from Harvard Law School.
-Glenn worked in the world of investment banking and later private equity and venture capital, where he became an early stage investor in a number of companies.
+Glenn worked in the world of investment banking and later private equity and venture capital, where he became an early-stage investor in a number of companies.
 Glenn is currently a chairman and director of Cycad Group, a venture capital firm.